marius-grigaliunas/bloomer/README.md

 - Make that the new users have their userId the same as the documentId containing the user data.
 For now, I will change it manually in appwrite. (fix implemented, make sure it works properly)

+- Show how many days overdue

+- [ ] Update `PlantCareInfo` and `DatabasePlantType` interfaces to include both metric and imperial units for temperature and watering amount.
+- [ ] Update Appwrite Plants collection schema to add `wateringAmountOz`, `minTemperatureF`, and `maxTemperatureF` fields.
+- [ ] Update the AI prompt template to request both metric and imperial units for temperature and watering amount.
+- [ ] Update the response parser to extract and validate both metric and imperial values from the AI response.
+- [ ] Update plant creation and update logic to save all four values (metric and imperial) to the database.
+- [ ] Update UI to display plant care information using the user's preferred unit system.